India's desert capital of Jaipur

 , affectionately referred to as the Pink City because of the pink walls and buildings of the old city, lures visitors with its stunning remnants of a bygone era.
 The most popular Jaipur attractions and places to visit are the ancient palaces and forts, with elaborate architecture that serves as a resplendent reminder of their royal heritage.

 Here are the top 10 Jaipur attractions.
 Many can be seen on this Walking Tour of Jaipur Old City.
-Those who are feeling adventurous may also want to go on a hot air balloon safari in Jaipur.
+Those who are feeling adventurous can also go on a hot air balloon safari in Jaipur.

 1. City Palace

 Upon visiting the magnificant City Palace, it's easy to see that the royal family of Jaipur was one of the richest in India.
 The huge complex of courtyards, gardens, and buildings blend both Rajasthani and Mughal architecture.
 The Peacock Gate is exquisite, and contains an alluring display of detailed workmanship featuring bright peacocks.
 Today, the royal family lives in the graceful Chandra Mahal (Moon Palace) bordering the courtyard.
 Also inside the City Palace complex is a museum, art gallery, and interesting displays of royal costumes and old Indian weapons.